In this blog post, you are going to learn about the three types of sales funnels that I’ve used to generate multiple millions of dollars online.

 - How do you build an engaged list?

-- And how do you keep them engaged?
+- And how do you keep them engaged & become aware of your products?

-By continuously offering valuable content for them, for free… to prove that you have what they need and that you can help them.
+By continuously offering valuable content for them, for free.

 Sales Funnel Conclusion

-Keep in mind that the big goal of my number-one funnel (the cold traffic funnel) is just to build the mailing list.
+The big goal of my #1 funnel (the cold traffic funnel) is just to build the mailing list.

 Sure, there is a chance that those people will buy something later on.
 But I want an engaged email list more than anything else.

-Do you remember how I told you that I was going to show you the number one BIGGEST piece of advise that has allowed me to earn 6-figure-money online with my own sales funnels?
+Remember how I told you that I was going to show you the number one BIGGEST piece of advice that has allowed me to earn 6-figure-money online with my own sales funnels?

 Well, here it is.

-When you dial in how to give the most value, you will win!
+When you know how to give the most value, you win!

 Let me know in the comments, and do not hesitate to ask any questions!